 The Corinthian helmet was the first helmet to be manufactured from a single bronze sheet.
-This technique resulted in more effective protection to every part of the head.
+This technique resulted in more effective protection for every part of the head.
 The form gradually gave way to the more open type, which was less expensive to manufacture and did not obstruct the wearer’s vision and hearing as the Corinthian helmet did.

 The Corinthian helmet was depicted on pottery and more sculptures than any other helmet.
 In non-combat situations, the Greek hoplites wore the helmet tipped up to the top of the head, for comfort, and this was portrayed in Greek art to show the warriors face.
-The Greeks romantically associated the Corinthian Helmet with past glory and tradition and this helmet type remained in use well into the 1st century AD.
+The Greeks romantically associated the Corinthian Helmet with past glory and tradition, and this helmet type remained in use well into the 1st century AD.

-In popular culture, the Star Wars character, Boba Fett, also wears a helmet with a T-shaped visor that vaguely resembles the Corinthian helmet, as do many other Mandalorians and Clonetroopers.
+In popular culture, the Star Wars character, Boba Fett, also wears a helmet with a T-shaped visor that vaguely resembles the Corinthian helmet, as do many other Mandalorians and Clone troopers.

 - Title: Corinthian Helmet

 - Date: early 7th to early 6th century BC